sanicus-iot/rasp-install-materials/README.md

 Power the Pi on.

-After about 20 seconds you can SSH onto the Pi to continue the installation.
+After about 2 minutes you can SSH onto the Pi to continue the installation.

+Open a terminal (Putty on windows) and type the following:

 ```console
 ssh pi@occupancy.local